EssithAbertay/TALLMesh_multi_page/README.md

 - The British Academy for their support
 - Virginia Braun and Victoria Clarke for their seminal work on Thematic Analysis

-For questions or suggestions, please contact the project PIs: Prof. Stefano De Paoli (s.dipaoli@abertay.ac.uk) & Dr. Daniel Rough (drough001@dundee.ac.uk).
+For questions or suggestions, please contact the project PIs: Prof. Stefano De Paoli (s.depaoli@abertay.ac.uk) & Dr. Daniel Rough (drough001@dundee.ac.uk).

 ---